BlookHo/bloGNote/README.md

 - email: admin@admin.ad
 - password: admin

-Submit -> you will enter Admin panel
+Submit -> you will enter Admin panel.
 In Admin panel - press Home to return to Welcome Blog page.